Evaluation Tools

 If uploading Procurement Documents to PCS (Advertising) size restrictions currently apply:

-• 10Mb per document and a maximum of 40Mb for the Procurement Officer; and
+• 10Mb per document and a maximum of 40Mb for the buyer; and

 • 10Mb per document with a maximum of 30Mb for the Supplier SPD Statements.